The project management team at SPOC has been assisting customers since 2010 with their ServiceNow projects.

 - Scenarios or process models

-During the design phase, it’s crucial that all parties understand and agree on the implementation plan and how the goals of the project will be realised.
+During the design phase, it’s crucial that all parties understand and agree on the implementation plan.
+Therefore, they must consider the goals of the project and how they will be realised.

 With an Agile project, this is less critical when comparing to a fixed ‘Waterfall’ approach.
 An agile delivery, as the name suggests, offers flexibility.
 It offers the ability to adapt to small changes and shifts in direction, as the project is actually running.